What Are My Chances Of Getting Into A Car Accident?

-Over the course of a lifetime, it is a good bet that Californians will be involved in some type of auto accident.
+Over the course of a lifetime, it is likely that Californians will be involved in some type of auto accident.
 Car crashes affect all road users.
-Drivers, pedestrians, motorcycle riders, bicyclists, and pedestrians can all be injured on the road.
+Drivers, pedestrians, and motorcycle riders can all be injured on the road.

-The fatality rate per hundred million vehicle miles traveled was lowest in Massachusetts (.51) and highest in South Carolina (1.73).
-Texas had the highest number of car accident deaths that year at 3,615.
-Slightly more than half of these fatalities (53 percent) occurred in single-vehicle accidents.
+Based on 2023 data, the fatality rate per hundred million vehicle miles traveled was lowest in Massachusetts (0.56) and highest in Mississippi (1.79).
+However, Texas had the highest number of car accident deaths that year at 3,615.
+According to IIHS data, approximately 52% of motor vehicle crash deaths nationwide occur in single-vehicle crashes.

 But what does this mean for Californians?
 The numbers vary widely across the country, so it is helpful to take a closer look at the risk of being in an accident here in California.

-IIHS reports that California had the second-highest number of road deaths in 2019: at 3,606, our state was barely behind Texas in the raw number of fatalities.
-But it is important to consider the number of residents, and the number of miles traveled.
+IIHS reports that California had the second-highest number of road deaths in 2019.
+At 3,606, our state was barely behind Texas in the raw number of fatalities.
+However, it is important to consider the number of residents and the number of miles traveled.
 California has significantly more residents (and therefore more vehicle miles are driven) than Texas.

-This means that Texas’ fatality rate is actually significantly higher than the rate here in California.
-California’s fatality rate of 1.06 deaths per hundred million vehicle miles traveled was in the middle of the pack, as far as states’ fatality rates were concerned.
+This means that Texas’s fatality rate is actually significantly higher than the rate here in California.
+The fatality rate in California per 100 million vehicle miles traveled is close to the national average, ranking it roughly in the middle among states.

 The overall message is that auto accidents cause death all across the United States.
 Drivers everywhere have a legal obligation to operate their vehicles with due care in order to avoid injuring others.
-When they do injure other road users through their own negligence, they have a legal obligation to compensate their victims for all the injuries and losses that are suffered as a result of that driver’s negligence.
+When they cause injuries to other road users due to negligence, they may have a legal obligation to compensate their victims for the resulting injuries and losses they suffer.

 When comparing these causes of death, it is important to realize just how preventable auto accidents are.
 Heart disease is a complex combination of genetics, environmental factors, other underlying medical conditions, and the fact that the heart is a muscle that becomes worn out after constantly pumping blood throughout the human body for fifty, sixty, or seventy years.
 By contrast, car crashes are preventable accidents.